 Unfortunately, medical records from these rehabbers are not currently kept in a standardized format and therefore cannot be compiled and compared across regions or throughout the country.

-To better assist wildlife rehabilitators with information management, The Wildlife Center of Virginia has created a user-friendly online medical record system that will allow standardized information to be recorded on each patient.
-That system is called WILD-ONe (aka Wildlife Incident Log/Database and Online Network).
+To better assist wildlife rehabilitators and researchers with information management, The Wildlife Center of Virginia has created a user-friendly online system for patient management and data analysis designed for wildlife rehabilitators and wildlife health monitoring professionals.
+This system is called WILD-ONe (aka Wildlife Incident Log/Database and Online Network).